 - Thick walls

 Even though it doesn’t seem like there is much to fermenting your beer, the vessel you use is very important.
 In recent years, high-grade food-safe plastic has given glass a run for its money.
-This newer plastic doesn’t tend to harbor odors like it used to and is much lighter than glass.
+This newer plastic doesn’t tend to harbor odors like it used to and is much lighter.
 This is important to think about if you intend on moving your fermenter long distances and up and down stairs.

-Lastly, although glass can be very strong, it isn’t completely unbreakable.
+Lastly, although it can be very strong, it isn’t completely unbreakable.
 If you happen to drop your carboy, it could cause serious injury.
 This carboy does not come with a carrier.
 Because of this, I recommend purchasing a dependable and robust carrier.

 - Doesn’t come with a carrier